 For each plant, we estimated first flowering day (FFD), i.e. the day of year when the first flower was fully unfolded with the banner petal folded upwards.
-The data on the presence or absence of open flowers from each visit also allowed us to with certainty determine during which 4-5 day interval an individual had started to flower.
-To increase the resolution, we also assigned the most likely FFD to each individual (see details in Appendix S1).
+The data on the presence or absence of open flowers from each visit also allowed us to with certainty determine during which 5-day interval an individual had started to flower.
+To increase the resolution, we also assigned the most likely FFD to each individual based on ….. (see Appendix S1 for details).

 Weather data for the period 1961-2017 was obtained from the Swedish Meteorological and Hydrological Institute (www.smhi.se).
 Daily mean, minimum and maximum temperature values were averaged from two meteorological stations located in Oxelösund (58.6777 N, 17.1223 E, 41 km from the study plot) and Södertälje (59.2142 N, 17.6289 E, 29 km from the study plot).
-Missing values were estimated using the relationship between values of both stations in each month over all years (see details in Appendix S1).
+Missing values were estimated using the relationship between values of both stations in each month over all years (see Appendix S1 for details).
 Daily precipitation values were obtained mainly from one station located in Åda (58.9279 N, 17.5358 E, 5 km from the study plot).
 Precipitation data from this station was missing for 254 dates.
 In those cases, values were obtained from another station located in Sjögärde (58.9752 N, 17.8411 E, 14 km from the study plot).

 Data management